What type of benchtop is best?

 But what type of benchtop is best?
 Natural, engineered or ultracompact stone?
 Or should you go for acrylic solid surface?
 There are benefits to all!

+The beauty and depth of natural stone is unbeatable.
 Isn’t natural stone hard to take care of?
-Nope not any more!
+No not any more!
 The modern sealants used these days mean you can treat natural stone the same as engineered.
-Mop up anything corrosive such as lemon juice or anything highly coloured such as turmeric within half an hour.
 Some softer natural stones are more prone to chipping and breaking along veining but this is something you can ask about and choose durability if necessary.

 But it’s not all about stone.
 Acrylic solid surface is what you go to for sexy curves and seamless look.
 Modern solid surface even comes with veined options which gives you the look of stone with the flexibility of acrylic.
 We are able to heat solid surface and bend it in a process called thermoforming.
 This means it is the surface of choice for benches with round ends or curves.
 Yes solid surface scratches more easily, but after a quick repolish it can be brought back to as-new.